 The Clinical Program (PsyD) at Ferkauf Graduate School of Psychology (FGSP), Yeshiva University (YU), in collaboration with Bronx Psychiatric Center (BPC ) will use this grant to create an innovative SPMI training program (The Collaborative Training Program to Provide a Continuum of Competent Care to Underserved, Severely and Persistently Mentally Ill Populations CPT-SPMI) that will include the creation of an affiliated internship program.
 The CTP-SPMI will provide comprehensive training to graduate students in the assessment and treatment of severe and persistent mental illness.
 Through this unique partnership, the two programs will increase competent care to underserved, severely and persistently mentally ill populations by (a) directly training students in the clinical program and (b) by creating an exportable curriculum that will be disseminated to other graduate clinical programs and internship programs, with the hope that they will use this training model to develop similar programs.
 Read the official university press release

 The internship match rate for the Ferkauf Clinical Psychology Program is usually comparable to or exceeds the national average.
-This year, our match rate was 96 percent.
-By comparison, the national average was 74 percent.
+This year, our match rate was 95 percent.
+By comparison, the national average was 81 percent.
 As usual, our students matched at all top sites including Bellevue, Brooklyn VA, LIJ/Northshore, Manhattan VA, Mt.
-Sinai, New York-Presbyterian, St. Lukes Medical Center, and Yale.
-Fourty-one percent of matched students matched with their first choice, and 75 percent matched with one of their top three choices.
+Sinai, New York-Presbyterian, St. Lukes Medical Center, Montefiore, and Yale.
+Seventy percent matched with one of their top three choices.

 Researchers at Albert Einstein College of Medicine and Ferkauf Graduate School of Psychology of Yeshiva University have found that personality traits like being outgoing, optimistic, easygoing, and enjoying laughter as well as staying engaged in activities may also be part of the longevity genes mix.
 The study is titled “Positive attitude towards life and emotional expression as personality phenotypes for centenarians,” and was aimed at detecting genetically-based personality characteristics by developing a brief measure (the Personality Outlook Profile Scale, or POPS) of personality in centenarians.The POPS was developed by lead author Kaori Kato, Psy.D., now at Weill Cornell Medical College, who validated it through comparisons with two previously established measures of personality traits.
 Other authors of the study were Nir Barzilai, M.D., the Ingeborg and Ira Leon Rennert Chair of Aging Research, director of Einstein’s Institute for Aging Research and co-corresponding author of the study, Richard Zweig, Ph.D., assistant clinical professor of psychiatry and behavioral sciences at Einstein and director of the Older Adult Program at Ferkauf's Clinical Psychology Psy.D. program, and Gil Atzmon, Ph.D., assistant professor of medicine and of genetics at Einstein.
 Read more about the study.